AppliedMechanicsLab/ENGN0310/Labs/StressStrainTensorLab.md

 <br>

-## 7. Lab report organization
+## 8. Lab report organization

 1. **Introduction**: Write a brief statement describing the purpose of the lab.

 2. **Methods and Materials**: Describe the experimental setup and procedural details for the experiment.

-3. **Results and Discussion**:
+3. **Results and Discussion**: Answer all questions in the tasks and comment on the associated theoretical aspect.
-* Following the Data analysis section in Tasks 1-4, generate plots showing your experimental results.
-* For each task, discuss the theoretical aspect that allows you to relate different measurements you obtained, for example, the relationship between force and displacement in Task 1.
-* Discuss any possible sources of error.

 4. **Conclusion**: Write a brief statement describing your conclusions and what you learned in the lab.